Introduction

 - /var/log/applicaton/*.log

-The valid encoding types include:
+Supported encoding types

 KeyDescription